aplteam/Tester2/docs/Tester2-Reference.md

 This can be achieved by calling the instance method `QuitTests`.
 This function signals a `QuitEvent` which is trapped and processed in a specific way by the test framework.

+You are advised to make using this mechanism a habit when you want to exist a test suite early.

 ### Make the test framework stop